Patterns of Agile success – Part 5 of 6

 The transparency that fosters collaboration does not end with the project team, it expands to cover the whole planning and approval process.
 The decisions and the rules, thinking and assumptions behind them should be equally visible.
 This is not the same as everyone agreeing with a decision – speed often depends on quick decisions.
 But when the outcome of the decision begins to be seen, the decision can be challenged, revisited and revised.

 We do best when we look at what we got wrong and when we hold one another to account.
 In planning, several business owners should normally be present to help keep value estimates objective, just as several technical people help keep effort estimates reliable.
-Estimates can still be massively wrong, of course, but a truly collaborative organisation is not afraid to go back, consider why, and then apply learning to the next planning round.
-If we don’t do this, then no amount of planning games or reviews are any use.
+Estimates can still be massively wrong, of course, but a truly collaborative organization is not afraid to go back, consider why, and then apply learning to the next planning round.
+If we don’t do this, then no amount of planning games or reviews are of any use.

 Does the team share learning?